jvmahon/HubitatCustom/README.md

 # Known Problems
 * Operation is a bit dicey when dealing with parameters that are expressed as bitmap fields! (one example of this is the custom-status LED selections for a HomeSweer WD200).
 This is due to a bug in the Hubitat input control which I've reported to Hubitat.
 What happens is that the bitfield parameter input should allow you to click-select multiple inputs (i.e., to select multipe ones of the "bit" choices), but sometimes it only operates for single choice selection.
 To "Fix" this, de-select everything in the bitfield control, "Save Preferences" then try again.

-# Advanced Zwave Plus Switch driver - Work in Progress!

-The Advanced Zwave Plus Dimmer driver code was written to be usable for both switches and dimmers.
-The only real difference is which capabilities are left commented / uncommented.
-I plan to add metering support making this "truly" universal, and will then release a switch version (as well as an updated dimmer version).